 - You have arranged a traineeship that has been approved by your department (it must be relevant to your studies and your future career) in one of the Erasmus+ programme countries.
 With the exception of Sweden: Erasmus traineeship grants are never granted for placements in Sweden.

 - The organisation where the traineeship will take place is approved.
-Read more about this in step 1: Find a placement.
+Read more about this under the heading "Application guide" (step 1: find a placement).